WildHeart Farm

 Local, Nutrient-Dense, Responsibly Grazed

-Farmer’s Markets begin Memorial Day weekend and end in November, or whenever the rain gets too much
+Farmer’s Markets in Gualala begin Memorial Day weekend and end in November, or whenever the rain gets too much

 These Belted Galloways, also called “Oreo Cows” “Bumblebee cows” or “belties,” are our hard working, grass munching co-managers.